 – Kids who enter the foster care system after the age of 12 have a 40 percent chance of being legally emancipated at the age of 18 from the system.

 These children are not just statistics.
 They are our neighbors, our children’s friends, and the future adults we will come across in many aspects of our lives.
 There is no such thing as “other people’s children” they are our children.
-The dangers emancipated foster youth experience affect us all.
+The dangers emancipated foster youth experience affects us all.
 Our criminal justice system disproportionately incarcerates former foster youth.
-As a country we have an opportunity to advocate for these children now, or we will be dealing with the consequences of allowing tens of thousands of children to grow up without the love, protection, and safety of a forever family.
+As a country, we have an opportunity to advocate for these children now, or we will be dealing with the consequences of allowing tens of thousands of children to grow up without the love, protection, and safety of a forever family.
 They deserve better than this.
 Our country is better than this.
 Consider becoming a foster or adoptive family today.
 Consider being a voice for the voiceless and advocating for permanent families for these children while they are in the system and for better safeguards and safety nets when they age out without a forever family.